eXperiBot Documentation

 All eXperiBots can be distinguished from one another by a three-digit combination of letters and numbers.
 This combination is displayed in several places in the app (e.g. in the eXperiBot Manager) after you have connected your eXperiBot.

-Labeled Powerbrain with the combination 483
+Labeled Powerbrain with the combination A42

-Powerbrain with combination 483
+Powerbrain of an eXperiBot with combination A42

 eXperiBot Manager